Overcoming Sermon Procrastination: How to Get to Work When You Don't Know Where to Start

 That single step requires no decisions, no planning, and no motivation.
 It's thoughtless.

-The magic of course, is that once it's under my chin, I can't help but play.
+The magic of course, is that once it's under my chin, I can't stop myself from practicing!

 We preachers make decisions all day long: